jason0x43/intern/docs/configuration.md

-testing service such as [Sauce Labs](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options#TestConfigurationOptions-RequiredSeleniumTestConfigurationSettings) or [BrowserStack](https://www.browserstack.com/automate/capabilities), browser names and other properties may have different accetable values (e.g., ‘googlechrome’ instead of ‘chrome’, or ‘MacOS’ vs ‘OSX’).
+testing service such as [Sauce Labs](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options#TestConfigurationOptions-RequiredSeleniumTestConfigurationSettings) or [BrowserStack](https://www.browserstack.com/automate/capabilities), browser names and other properties may have different acceptable values (e.g., ‘googlechrome’ instead of ‘chrome’, or ‘MacOS’ vs ‘OSX’).

+### `grep`

+The `grep` property is used to filter which tests are run.
+Grep operates on test IDs.
+A test ID is the concatenation

 #### `loader`